Drums and percussion bringing more depth to group drumming

 Want to be a drum circle facilitator?

-Are you looking to develop and build facilitator skills and confidence in leading your own drum circle, either in your school, community or work environment?
+Are you looking to develop and build your drum circle facilitator skills, confidence and knowledge in leading your own drum circle, either in your school, community or work environment?

 Do you have any tips or insights to add?
 Please keep sharing the positive vibe by sharing this post with friends and your community by clicking the share button below, thank you.